Grand-Am Road Racing

 Grand-Am Road Racing or Grand-Am was an auto racing sanctioning body that was established in 1999 to organize road racing competitions in North America.
 Its primary focus was the Rolex Sports Car Series, an endurance racing championship series.
 It sanctioned five auto racing series.
 The series announced in September 2012 that it would be merging with the American Le Mans Series, which had been Grand-Am's main US competitor since its inception.
 The two series fully merged in 2014 under the banner of the TUDOR United SportsCar Championship, with the International Motor Sports Association.

 Overview

 The Grand American Road Racing Association was established in 1999 and was located in Daytona Beach, Florida, near the homes of NASCAR, International Speedway Corporation (ISC), and Daytona International Speedway.
 Although originated by some members of the NASCAR community, Grand-Am centers on different styles of racing including sports car racing and touring car racing on road racing circuits throughout North America.

 On September 4, 2008, NASCAR Holdings announced their buyout of the Grand American Road Racing Association in an attempt to merge communications, research, and marketing resources into a single entity, while allowing each organization to continue to control their own racing series.

-On September 5, 2012 the series announced that they would be merging with Braselton, Georgia-based American Le Mans Series.
+On September 5, 2012, the series announced that they would be merging with the Braselton, Georgia-based American Le Mans Series.
 Both series stayed current in 2013 and began a combined series in 2014.